"You don’t need a silver fork to eat good food."Chef Paul Prudhomme

 1/4 cup apple juice

-1/2 cup of your favorite BBQ sauce for serving with rib tips (try this KC-style sauce)
+1/2 cup of your favorite BBQ sauce (try this KC-style sauce)

 1) Prep.
 Combine the rub ingredients thoroughly in a bowl.
 If the sugar is lumpy, crumble the lumps by hand or on the side of the bowl with a fork.
 If you store the rub in a tight jar, you can keep it for months.
 If it clumps, just chop it up.
 You can also spread it on a baking sheet and put it in a 225°F oven for 15 minutes to drive off moisture.
 No hotter or the sugar can burn.

 2) Season the rib tip slabs with Kosher salt.
 If you can, give the salt 1 to 2 hours to be absorbed.
 The process of salting in advance is called dry brining.
 The rule of thumb is 1/2 teaspoon of kosher salt per pound of meat, but rib tips contain a significant amount of cartilage, so use about 1/4 teaspoon per pound.
 You can simply eyeball it by sprinkling on the same amount of salt you would sprinkle on rib tips if they were served to you unsalted.